Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 ## 4. Pull Requests

-**Pull Request Titles**:
+### A. Pull Request Titles:

 - By default, GitHub sets the PR title to the commit message of the first commit in the branch.
 So yes — it "defaults" to a commit message, but you should edit the PR title to be more human-readable.
-- A PR is the package of changes you’re proposing, so its title should summarize the whole branch, not just the first commit.
+- _A PR is the package of changes you’re proposing, so its title should summarize the whole branch, not just the first commit_.

 . . . . . . . . . . . . . . . . . . . . . .

-**Pull Request Description**:
+### B. Pull Request Description:

 Write a helpful PR description